mmoffitt/paprika/README.md

     LIBRARY/                    Your entire library
         paprika.py              The paprika script
         Papers/                 All of your papers
-            AAAI/               A folder for each of your favorite conferences / journals DAC/
+            AAAI/               A folder for each of conference / journal in your collection DAC/
             ICCAD/
             IJCAI/